 Emma Bland Smith

-Emma Bland Smith lives in San Francisco with her husband, Alex, and two kids, Everett (10) and Cate (7).
+Emma Bland Smith lives in San Francisco with her husband, Alex, and their two kids, Everett (12) and Cate (9).
 Emma was born in Scotland, grew up in San Francisco, and has lived in New York, Santa Barbara, and Paris.
-Now she's back home, living a block away from the house she grew up in.
-She has master's degrees in French and library science, and past careers have included magazine editor and French teacher.
-Today, Emma works part-time as a librarian and fills the rest of her time volunteering at her kids' school, leading a Girl Scouts troop, driving to baseball practice, cooking, gardening, and writing.
-(You can read her book reviews at emmaskidsbooks.wordpress.com, and on the website Red Tricycle.)
+Now she’s back home, living a block away from her childhood home.
+Formerly a French teacher and magazine editor, today Emma works part-time as a children’s librarian and fills the rest of her days camping with Girl Scouts, failing to help with middle school math homework, protecting her lettuce from the slugs, watching British murder mysteries, and organizing the books in her Little Free Library.
+And writing.

 Debbie grew up in Ocala, a small town in North Florida that’s home to mostly retired folks and horses.
 But she had big dreams and shook the dust of that little town off her feet and went to see the world.
 Well, maybe not the world, but more than Ocala.
 So, after graduating from college she moved to Los Angeles and began her career in advertising with J. Walter Thompson.